intelligent-username/Loss-Functions/README.md

 ## Installation & Setup

-1. Create and activate a Python environment (3.9+ recommended).
+1. Create and activate a local/virtual Python environment (or just download the dependencies straight to your system).

 2. Install core dependencies:

    ```powershell